Yoncalla, Oregon: History

 Settlers first came to the area that would become Yoncalla in a covered wagon in the fall of 1848.
 Jesse Applegate arrived in 1849, and named the area after the Yoncalla-speaking Native Americans of the region.

 In 1920 Yoncalla received attention for electing a female mayor and an all-female city council.
-Nearly a century later, in 2018, it elected 18-year old Ben Simons mayor.
+Nearly a century later, in 2018, the city elected 18-year old Ben Simons mayor.